FRATF Discusses Roads/Culverts/Revenue Options

 Golf Course Closure (Cost Feasibility)

-Keck said, “we have touched based with the commercial real estate folks and the county accessor’s office and specifically the appraisers… if we went down the road of golf course closure, what would be an estimate of impact…specifically impact of values of the houses or lots on the golf courses?”
+Keck said, “we have touched base with the commercial real estate folks and the county accessor’s office and specifically the appraisers… if we went down the road of golf course closure, what would be an estimate of impact…specifically impact of values of the houses or lots on the golf courses?”

 Saline County Golf Courses – unimproved lots are still valued at $15,000.
 Today they are selling for close to $50,000.
 The appraiser said if you turn the course into green space, you are looking at a decreased value of $10,000.
 For improved lots, you are looking at a minimum of $20,000 decreased value.
-For the smallest golf course it would cost 2.5 million dollars in payout, not taking into account legal costs or other costs.
+For the smallest golf course, it would cost 2.5 million dollars in payout, not taking into account legal costs or other costs.
 For the bigger golf courses, this payout could cost over 5 million dollars.

-Closing golf courses would cause a problem with public relations, legal problems and financial pain.
+Closing golf courses would cause a problem with public relations, legal problems, and financial pain.
 Right now the Task Force is setting this option aside.

 Sale of Balboa Club